luanti-org/docs.luanti.org/content/for-players/coordinates.md

 The values for X, Y and Z work like this:

+If you go:
-- If you go up, Y increases
+- up, Y increases
-- If you go down, Y decreases
+- down, Y decreases
 - East, X increases
 - West, X decreases
 - North, Z increases
 - South, Z decreases

-- The side length of a full cube is 1
+The side length of a full cube is 1

 ## Finding your coordinates